 In addition, we have developed and deployed 'next-generation' DVR software to our customers' DVRs.
-This improved software is fully operational and has been automatically downloaded to current customers (the "Design-Around").
-We have formal legal opinions from outside counsel that conclude that our Design-Around does not infringe, literally or under the doctrine of equivalents, either the hardware or software claims of Tivo's patent.
+This improved software is fully operational and has been automatically downloaded to current customers (our "alternative technology").
+We have formal legal opinions from outside counsel that conclude that our alternative technology does not infringe, literally or under the doctrine of equivalents, either the hardware or software claims of Tivo's patent.
+Tivo has filed a motion for contempt alleging that we are in violation of the Court's injunction.
+We have vigorously opposed the motion arguing that the Court's injunction does not apply to DVRs that have received our alternative technology, that our alternative technology does not infringe Tivo's patent, and that we are in compliance with the Injunction.
+The Court has set September 4, 2008 as the hearing date for Tivo's motion for contempt.

-If the Federal Circuit's decision is upheld and Tivo decides to challenge the Design-Around, we will mount a vigorous defense.
-If we are unsuccessful in subsequent appeals or in defending against claims that the Design-Around infringes Tivo's patent, we could be prohibited from distributing DVRs, or be required to modify or eliminate certain user-friendly features in DVRs that we currently sell to our customers.
-In that event we would be at a significant disadvantage to our competitors who could offer this functionality and, while we would attempt to provide that functionality through other means, the adverse affect on our business could be material.
+If we are unsuccessful in our appeal to the United States Supreme Court, or in defending against Tivo's motion for contempt or any subsequent claim that our alternative technology infringes Tivo's patent, we could be prohibited from distributing DVRs, or be required to modify or eliminate certain user-friendly DVR features that we currently offer to consumers.
+In that event we would be at a significant disadvantage to our competitors who could offer this functionality.
 We could also have to pay substantial additional damages.
 We are being indemnified by DISH Network for any potential liability or damages resulting from this suit relating to the period prior to the effective date of the Spin-off.
 Although we believe that we do not infringe under any of the claims asserted against us and DISH Network, we cannot predict with any degree of certainty the outcome of the suit or determine the extent of any potential liability or damages.